 Speech and Swallowing in PD

-People with Parkinson’s (PD) may notice changes in or difficulty chewing, eating, speaking or swallowing.
-These changes are more likely, and tend to worsen, as PD progresses and the muscles in the face, mouth and throat that are used in speaking and swallowing are affected.
-Here are some resources to understand speech and swallowing issues in PD, how speech-language pathologists determine the extent of the changes, and what can be done to compensate or make swallowing safer to prevent aspiration.
+People with Parkinson’s disease (PD) may notice changes in or difficulty chewing, eating, speaking, swallowing, or managing saliva (drooling).
+These changes are more likely to occur and tend to worsen as PD progresses and the muscles in the face, mouth, and throat are affected.
+Here are some resources to understand speech, swallowing, and drooling issues in PD, how speech-language pathologists determine the extent of the changes, and what can be done to compensate or make swallowing safer to prevent aspiration.

 Make Your Voice Heard!
 Healthy Communication and Parkinson's Disease

-This 17-page booklet (PDF) describes changes to the voice, speech, facial expression, and cognition due to Parkinson's disease, along with treatment options and things you can do right now to compensate for these changes.
+This 32-page booklet describes changes to the voice, speech, facial expression, and cognition due to Parkinson's disease, along with treatment options and things you can do right now to compensate for these changes.

 Speech and Communication Problems in Parkinson's